Skip to main content

 1. Payrix will ensure all disclosures to sub-merchants provided under the Code are presented in a clear, simple, and non-misleading manner.

-2. Sub-merchant agreements will include a cover page containing:
+2. Sub-merchant agreements will include a cover page containing the following:

-3. Another fees disclosure box disclosing all other fees (e.g. monthly minimums) to be charged to the merchant.
+3. Another fee disclosure box that discloses all other fees (for example, monthly minimums) to be charged to the merchant.
 There is no prescribed template for the other fees disclosure box.

-3. Payrix’s Partners are responsible for providing statements to the merchants through hard copy via post, soft copy via email, or using a merchant portal where applicable and available.
+3. Payrix’s Partners are responsible for providing statements to the merchants through hard copy sent by post, soft copy distributed by email, or a merchant portal where applicable and available.

-1. Payrix will provide Partners billing information that includes the following Code requirements that must be developed into the Partner’s statement creation system during implementation and will be periodically tested to ensure controls are being met appropriately.
+4. Payrix will provide Partners billing information that includes the following Code requirements that must be developed into the Partner’s statement creation system during implementation and will be periodically tested to ensure controls are being met appropriately:

-2. Effective merchant discount rate for each type of payment card from a PCNO network that the merchant accepts;
+1. Effective merchant discount rate for each type of payment card from a PCNO network that the merchant accepts

-3. Interchange rates and, if applicable, all other rates charged to the merchants;
+2. Interchange rates and, if applicable, all other rates charged to the merchants

-4. The number and volume of transactions for each type of payment transaction;
+3. The number and volume of transactions for each type of payment transaction

-5. The total amount of fees applicable to each rate; and,
+4. The total amount of fees applicable to each rate

-6. Details of each fee and to which PCNO they relate.
+5. Details of each fee and to which PCNO they relate

 Element 2: Notice of Fee Increase or New Fee Element

-1. As Payrix would only increase fees directly applicable to its Partners, Payrix will provide a minimum of 120 days’ notice of any fee increases, the introduction of a new fee related to any credit or debit card transactions, or a reduction in applicable interchange rates.
-If Payrix’s Partners decide to make changes to fees due to this notice, Partners must provide their merchants with a minimum of 90 days’ notice of any fee increases, the introduction of a new fee related to any credit or debit card transactions, or a reduction in applicable interchange rates.
+1. As Payrix would only increase fees directly applicable to its Partners, Payrix will provide a minimum of 120 days’ notice of any fee increases and 210 calendar days for domestic structural fee changes.
+The introduction of a new fee related to any credit or debit card transactions, or a reduction in applicable interchange rates.
+If Payrix’s Partners decide to make changes to fees due to this notice, Partners must provide their merchants with a minimum of 90 days’ notice of any fee increases, the introduction of a new fee related to any credit or debit card transactions, or a reduction in applicable interchange rates will be made applicable at least 30 days in advance of the change..

 2. Payrix will provide partners with training and guidance during the implementation period, provide Partners with price change notification templates and conduct periodic testing to ensure controls are being met appropriately.